moogacs/docs.buf.build/docs/lint/configuration.md

 The `enum_zero_value_suffix` key is **optional**, and controls the behavior of the `ENUM_ZERO_VALUE_SUFFIX` lint rule.
 By default, this rule verifies that the zero value of all enums ends in `_UNSPECIFIED`, as recommended by the [Google Protobuf Style Guide](https://developers.google.com/protocol-buffers/docs/style#enums).
-However, organizations may have a different preferred suffix, for example `_NONE`, and this allows this to be set like so:
+However, organizations may have a different preferred suffix, for example `_NONE`, and `enum_zero_value_suffix` enables you to set a suffix like this:

 ```yaml title="buf.yaml"
 version: v1